Lcpssm/h2_propane/README.md

 | 2 | 7200 | air | 0 |
 | 3 | 10800 | propane | 1600 |

-- `time`: time in seconds from start of the experiment,
+- `time`: time in seconds from start of the experiment
->    Let's check an example:
+>    Example:
-    * 0 row: `0 air 0` -  urban air (any addition gas concentration = 0ppm) was oberved during 0-3600sec from experiment starting
+>    * 0 row: `0 air 0` -  urban air (any addition gas concentration = 0ppm) was oberved during 0-3600sec from experiment starting
-    * 1 row: `3600 H2 1600` - H2 at concentration 1600ppm was observed at 3600-7200sec
+>    * 1 row: `3600 H2 1600` - H2 at concentration 1600ppm was observed at 3600-7200sec
-    * 2 row: `7200 air 0` - air was observed at 7200-10800sec
+>    * 2 row: `7200 air 0` - air was observed at 7200-10800sec
-    * 3 row: `10800 propane 1600` - propane at concentration 1600ppm was oberved after 10800sec
+>    * 3 row: `10800 propane 1600` - propane at concentration 1600ppm was oberved after 10800sec

 - `gas`: observed gas;